The NANA1807 Method | Iced Tea Preparation

 - Clarification of the liquor

-- Roundness of taste through micro-precipitation of tannins
+- Roundness of taste due to micro-precipitation of tannins

 - Secondary aromatic evolution